Notes on the Geography of Namibia: Swakopmund

 While we're at the cemetery, we can snoop a bit.

 What did people use to say?
-More soldiers died of disease than in combat?
+More soldiers died of disease than combat?

 It's easy to forget that southern Africa attracted immigrants from lots of places.

-The cemetery isn't all European, but the distinction between Europeans and Africans is about as stark as you can imagine.
+The distinction between European and African graves is about as stark as you can imagine.

 Downtown.
 This corner building was the Kaiserhof Hotel, from 1905.
 Later it became a branch of South Africa's Standard Bank.
 Now it's a branch of Bank Windhoek.